 This year, with my eldest at school and my youngest at kinder, the incoming paperwork has definitely increased, so it’s helpful to have set systems in place.
 Whenever there’s an important notice from school that I’ll need to refer to again, such as the canteen menu, class list, term newsletter or parent information, I just give it a quick hole-punch and pop it in the appropriate section of our household binder.

-A quick clear-out of the binder once a term means I can get rid of any info that’s no longer relevant (takes about 2 minutes), and we’re good to go.
+A 2-minute clear-out of the binder once a term means I can get rid of any info that’s no longer relevant, and we’re good to go again!

 Although I know I could find a lot of this information online, I like just being able to grab the binder and have a quick look through rather than always having to get onto the computer or my phone.
 If you don’t have a household binder, I highly recommend creating one - they are such a time and stress saver!